ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_3.rst

   - For 2.3:

-    - We want all tests to pass (majority do but there’s 10-20 that still need fixes)
+    - We want all tests to pass
+      - Just the mercurial tests left because we haven't created an image with both python2 and python3 to test it on yet.
+      - Check by doing ``grep skip/python3 test/integration/targets/\*/aliases``
     - If users report bugs on python3, these should be fixed and will prioritize our work on porting other modules.
   - Still have to solve the python3-only and python2-only modules.
 Thinking of doing this via metadata.
 Will mean we have to use metadata at the module_common level.
 Will also mean we don’t support py2-only or py3-only old style python modules.
   - Note: Most of the currently tested ansible features now run.
 But there’s still a lot of code that’s untested.